jollen/wotcity-broker/README.md

 # DEPRECATED

-This project has been move to `https://github.com/wotcity/websocket-broker`.
+* This project has been move to `https://github.com/wotcity/websocket-broker`.
+* This project has been migrated from BSD license to Apache 2.0 license (prepare to open source).

 ## WoT.City